 The Goat Tongariro team take the safety of our competitors, marshals and event staff very seriously.
 During the event course competitors can become up to 8 kilometres away from the nearest access roads as they traverse very rugged alpine terrain in an environment that is incredibly changeable and can be incredibly harsh.
 The compulsory event gear requirements are for your own safety and enjoyment.
 Due to the rugged environment and variable weather conditions it is imperative that you carry or wear the right gear at all times.

 Step 1.
 REGARDLESS OF PREDICTED WEATHER CONDITIONS FOR THE EVENT ALL OF THE FOLLOWING 7 ITEMS OF YOURS MUST BE SHOWN TO EVENT STAFF AT EVENT REGISTRATION PRIOR TO BEING ABLE TO COLLECT YOUR RACE NUMBER & TRANSPONDER:

 - Thermal long sleeved top;

 - A Thermal/survival BAG;

 - A Whistle;

-- A drink carrying device.
-Note: due to the isolated environment there are no aid stations on the course however R-Line Electrolyte Drink have provided some sports drinks for the finish line to help with recovery.
+- Drink carrying device.
+Note: due to the isolated environment there are no aid stations on the course;

-A LEVEL TWO event means all compulsory gear shown at pre race registration needs to be taken on your Goat journey PLUS you will only be allowed to move into the start area if you are wearing certain items, which will be announced at or prior to the compulsory pre event race briefing in the start area by our race safety team.
+A LEVEL TWO event means all compulsory gear shown at pre event registration needs to be taken on your Goat journey PLUS you will only be allowed to move into the start area if you are wearing certain items, which will be announced at or prior to the compulsory pre event briefing in the start area by our event safety team.

 Step 3.
 Random spot checks will also be conducted prior to the start to ensure compliance.
 Competitors showing non compliance will have their race number and transponder taken from them and will not be permitted to start the event.